Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/04-CustomViews/README.md

 - 🕵🏻 Review each other's code.
 - 🙌🏼 See if you can get unblocked with tips from your classmates.
 - 💭 Remember what you said was the most challenging thing about constraints?
 Were you able to improve to some extent with the practice?
-- 📝 Make a list of the things you are still missing or would like to change after reviewing your code in groups.
+- 📝 Keep a list of the things you are still missing or would like to change after reviewing your code in groups.

 <!-- v -->